Lana - My Jeep Build

 After running a handful of trails, Jeep Jamboree events, and club rides I came to realize that I needed some extra underbody protection.
 JKUs are much longer and tend to get hungup high center and/or bash the crap out of the gas tank skid.
 My factory crossmember has been taking some serious pounding too.
 So I decided it was time to replace that along with the other skid plates and diff covers.

 I went with the Extreme Heavy Duty Poison Spyder Crossmember as my replacement.
 It's beefy and can handle the abuse JKUs tend put on them.
 At the same time, I wanted to upgrade my diff covers as well.
 Got a pair of Poison Spyder Bombshell Diff Covers.
 I got both of those RAW.
-That way, I can paint them with POR 15, which is a rust preventative coating from my local auto shop.
+That way, I can paint them with POR 15, which is a rust preventative coating I found at my local auto shop.
 Painted all of this while doing my last build stage so I could get enough coats on and allow enough dry time.

 BUT before doing all the skid plates was to replace the crossmember.
 That was actually super easy to do on the ground, but make sure to support your tranny/transfer case.